vivictorg/vivictpp/README.md

 options.
 The command line options take a path to a csv-file containing the data as argument.
 The file is expected to be a csv-file created by the [FFmpeg libvmaf filter](http://ffmpeg.org/ffmpeg-filters.html#libvmaf) with `log_fmt=csv`.

 ### Specifying input format
-In case your input file is in a format this not easily identified, ie raw video, you can use the `--left-format` and `--right-format` to tell vivictpp how to interpret the input file.
+In case your input file is in a format this not easily identified, ie raw video, you can use the `format` input in the open file dialog, or the `--left-format` and `--right-format` command line flags, to tell vivictpp how to interpret the input file.
 These options should be followed by a colon-separated list of key=value pairs.
 If `format` is specified as key, the corresponding value will be passed to [av_find_input_format](https://ffmpeg.org/doxygen/trunk/group__lavf__decoding.html#ga40034b6d64d372e1c989e16dde4b459a) to find the correct input format.
 Any other key value pairs will be passed to [avformat_open_input](https://ffmpeg.org/doxygen/trunk/group__lavf__decoding.html#gac05d61a2b492ae3985c658f34622c19d) through the `options` parameter.

 Example for playing a file containing raw video data: